siyabuilds/siyabuilds/README.md

 > *"Code should be easy to delete, not just easy to write."*

 I believe in clean architecture, thoughtful UI/UX, and constant iteration.
-I'm always exploring tools and techniques to ship better, faster, and smarter.
+Always experimenting with tools and techniques to ship better, faster, and smarter.

 ---

 ## 🔍 Currently Learning & Improving

-- ⚛️ Deep diving into **Next.js performance optimization**
+- ⚛️ Deep diving into **React and performance optimization**
 - 🧱 Designing scalable **Node.js** + **Express** backends
 - 🐳 Deploying with **Docker** like a DevOps pro
 - 🎨 Crafting beautiful UIs using **TailwindCSS** utility patterns

+Working on anything cool lately?
+Let’s chat tech! 🚀

 ---